Is Matterport Inc. (MTTR) a Keeper?

 Morgan Stanley gave a rating of “Equal-Weight” to MTTR, setting the target price at $9 in the report published on April 19th of the current year.

-Volatility was left at 5.63%, however, over the last 30 days, the volatility rate increased by 5.82%, as shares sank -14.41% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +3.38% upper at present.
+Volatility was left at 5.95%, however, over the last 30 days, the volatility rate increased by 6.33%, as shares sank -16.88% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading unchanged at present.

 Insider Trading